codeking4u/book-my-flight2/README.md

 Further optimization is possible by doing the below points.
 1. Right now I have a list of around 4000 airports where I am doing the lookup, it would be great we can categories the airports based on region such as EU, Asia, America etc and then loop throguh as per region, instead of looping through all airports unnecessarily.
 2. As mentioned above in Logic used section, I am using three referral points P1, P2, and P3 to find the shortest path if we have more points in addition to the above optimization, then we will be able to search for more optimized shortest path possible.
+3. A good caching mechanism would be really good.